Ohad Naharin: Choreography

 He seeks to create movement that is universal yet personal.
 He always has a clear social and political conscience in his works, but his dances are not meant to be political.
 He finds storytelling of suffering and the world's problems boring in comparison to a person's ability to use texture and multi-layered movement.
 He contrasts physical explosiveness with stillness, taking an interest in contrasts, edges, and extremes, which creates vital distance and space in dances.
 His philosophy, shared with many who devote their lives to choreography, is that everyone should dance.
 Deca Dance highlights many excerpts from his previous works.
 Naharin says himself, "Deca Dance is not a new work.
 It is more about reconstruction: I like to take pieces or sections of existing works and rework it, reorganize it and create the possibility to look at it from a new angle.
 It always teaches me something new about my work and composition.
 In Deca Dance I took sections from different works.
 It was like I was telling only either the beginning, middle or ending of many stories but when I organized it the result become as coherent as the original if not more."

 In Max, "Mr. Naharin’s theatrical ingredients are space, movement and light."
 A critic comments, "In this tremendously potent work, there are few obvious displays of emotion, yet Max is full of imagery that slips between real life and dance in fleeting flashes."

-Anaphase, a work for 22 dancers and two musicians, combines elements of theater, opera, film and rock music as well as dance.
+Anafaza, a work for 22 dancers and two musicians that premiered in December 1993, combined elements of theater, opera, film and rock music as well as dance.
 According to Naharin, it "deals with small sculptures in a big space" and explores the abilities of the human body.
+Anafaza was restaged in 2024 by the Batsheva Dance Company and the Batsheva Ensemble.